 1988, Jan Švankmajer, Czech Republic/Switzerland/UK, 85 min.
 With Kristyna Kohoutova.

 - Sun, Oct 8th 5:30pm

 - Tue, Oct 10th 6:00pm

 “Strips 'Alice' to its proto-surrealist core…magical.” — Sam Adams, Philadelphia City Paper

 Curiosity, terror, vengeance, and surrealism infuse this haunted adaptation of Lewis Carroll’s classic. Švankmajer strips away the cuteness that has marked other adaptations, to create a twisted fantasy of obsession, a delicious, convoluted, goose-bump-raising nightmare.
 A shabby animal pelt comes to eerie life as the cunning, bright-eyed White Rabbit, portrayed as an adversary and mastermind rather than a mere guide.
 Alice is not a victim but a pragmatic little adventurer who can gamely come to terms with an aggressive rat in a blue velvet suit or kick the stuffing out of an offending toy.
-In Czech with English subtitles.
+In English.
 ProRes digital.
 (BS)

 Tuesday, October 10: Lecture by film historian Donald Crafton, Professor Emeritus at the University of Notre Dame.